Attachment and Mental Health: Understanding Attachment Disorders

 Ambivalent attachment style

 Those who were cared for sometimes and ignored other times as babies or children will typically grow up with an ambivalent attachment style.
 This attachment style leaves both parties confused most of the time, not knowing whether they are happy or not.
 The ambivalent type is suspicious of others and does not trust anyone.
 But they want so badly to be in a relationship that they become clingy and needy.
-In fact, this is the type of attachment style of the person you would hear, saying, “I hate you, don’t leave me.”
+In fact, this is the type of attachment style of the person you would hear saying, “I hate you; don’t leave me.”
 They worry that you will leave them, but they do not seem to want you there anyway when you are there.

 Avoidant attachment style

 If your loved one has trouble relying on others and does not want anyone to depend on them, this is probably their attachment style.
-The avoidant attachment style includes overly independent and does not like to be too close to anyone, which is why loving someone with avoidant attachment can be frustrating and hopeless.
+The avoidant attachment style includes being overly independent and does not like to be too close to anyone, which is why loving someone with avoidant attachment can be frustrating and hopeless.
 They see themselves as important, self-sufficient individuals who believe that having to rely on anyone leads to a loss of independence.
 Although they seem to be level-headed and stable, they are distant, aloof, and can appear compulsive and controlling.
 They do not like talking about feelings or emotions.

 Disorganized unresolved attachment style